koolreport/dashboard-demo/README.md

-# Dashboard Framework Demonstration
+# PHP Dashboard Framework

 ## About

 This repository contains sample dashboard application built on top of KoolReport's Dashboard Framework.
-The application act as demonstration of framework's features and capabilities as well as examples for you to start with.
+The application act as demonstration of framework's features as well as examples for you to start with.

 ## KoolReport's Dashboard

-KoolReport's Dashboard is a PHP Dashboard Framework to facilitate dashboard construction.
-The framework is built on top of KoolReport Pro which is general data reporting framework.
-Dashboard framework is added following features:
+[KoolReport's Dashboard](https://www.koolreport.com/packages/dashboard) is a __PHP Dashboard Framework__ to facilitate dashboard construction.
+The framework is built on top of [KoolReport Pro](https://www.koolreport.com/get-koolreport-pro) which is general data reporting framework.
+Dashboard framework is added with following features:

 1. Built-in authentication
 2. Allow authorization from application to data field